-- The learning process often calls upon students to work collaboratively or seek outside assistance-such work does not fall within the bounds of plagiarism. - Examples of work that is not plagiarism include: - Working on a group project. - Seeking assistance from the Writing Assistance Center. - Asking another student to read over your work and offer his or her opinion. - Consulting with an instructor on a paper or assignment.
+- Using AI writing as a template or framework to help consider new ideas and approaches. - The learning process often calls upon students to work collaboratively or seek outside assistance-such work does not fall within the bounds of plagiarism. - Examples of work that is not plagiarism include: - Working on a group project. - Seeking assistance from the Writing Assistance Center. - Asking another student to read over your work and offer his or her opinion. - Consulting with an instructor on a paper or assignment.